 “My coaches designed specific drills and strength exercises to help me adapt to competing on a grass court.
 They ensured I was comfortable on the surface prior to flying out to London,” said Giselle.

-Before competing at Wimbledon, Giselle joined competitors from around the world in a high-intensity training camp.
+Before competing at Wimbledon, Giselle joined competitors from around the world in a high-intensity training camp in London.

 “The camp gave me the opportunity to practise with girls who were my opponents at Wimbledon.
 We trained for two to three hours each day whilst the coaches would be courtside assisting and giving feedback.
 I found this really helpful as it gave me an insight into my competitors’ playing styles and strengths,” she said.